 Plot: Due to her mother’s emotional instability regarding recent hardships, a little girl named Yuzuyu is suddenly left in the care of her cousin’s family with no warning.
-The middle child of the house, a teenager named Kippei, is tasked with doing most of her caretaking despite the fact that he knows nothing of taking care of children and spends all of his time goofing off and chasing girls.
-However, he soon grows to have the responsible and caring nature to care for her while Yuzuyu deals with being separated from her mom.
+The middle child of the house, a teenager named Kippei, is tasked with doing most of her caretaking despite the fact that he knows next to nothing about taking care of children and spends all of his time goofing off and chasing girls.
+However, he soon develops the responsible and caring nature to properly care for her while Yuzuyu deals with being separated from her mom.

-Reasons for rating: Ya know….I don’t have a good attitude towards little kids.
+Breakdown: Ya know….I don’t have a good attitude towards little kids.
 I know this might seem ironic since I basically act like a kid, but my views on children have been so tainted over the years.
-They scream, they cry all the time, they’re mean (they are) etc. and damn do they usually gain a bad rep in the media.
+They scream, they cry all the time, they’re gross, etc. and damn do they usually gain a bad rep in the media.
 Wanna kill a show?
 Bring on a kid.
 Wanna make a show annoying?
 Start off with a kid.
 But dammit all if Yuzuyu doesn’t make my uterus twitch for a child.

 While you’re trying to get that picture out of your mind, let me explain why.
-Yuzuyu is probably the most real kid (and likable kid) I’ve seen in a long time in a show.
+Yuzuyu is probably the most real (and likable) kid I’ve seen in a long time in a show.
 She’s adorable, she excitable, she’s got just enough kid honesty/clarity in her to be cute while not seemingly spouting off plot points or plot resolutions and dammit she’s so ADURRRABLLLL.

 Kippei is also very likable throughout the whole series.
 When I read the premise I was really worried that he’d be an asshole, but despite being somewhat of a player, he’s a kind and honest person.
 His relationship with Yuzuyu grows incredibly well and I enjoyed every second that they shared the screen.